 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it’s-my-favorite.
 It seems that I can’t spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.

 We ended up at a compromise.
-We still claimed that we needed Shakespeare, but we needed a variety of other different writers too – even the bad ones.
+We still claimed that we needed Shakespeare, but we needed a variety of other writers too—especially POC.
 We knew we could learn more from multiple artists rather than one.
 But we couldn’t cut Shakespeare completely because he is mentioned in literature throughout time.
-We instead asked for more creative literature classes like the one we were sitting in right then: Shakespeare and film.
+We also asked for more creative literature classes like the one we were sitting in right then: Shakespeare and film.

 What are your thoughts?